 tuples, and keys are

-the type of pseudo-element is a string for eg.
+ElementTree elements, while the type of pseudo-element is a string

 ::first-line selectors, or

-The visual formatting model explains how elements (from the lxml tree) generate boxes (in the formatting structure).
+The visual formatting model explains how elements (from the ElementTree tree) generate boxes (in the formatting structure).
 This is step 4 above.
 Boxes may have children and thus form a tree, much like elements.
-This tree is generally close but not identical to the lxml tree: some elements generate more than one box or none.
+This tree is generally close but not identical to the ElementTree tree: some elements generate more than one box or none.